Parasha for the Week: Ki-Tasa: Exodus 30:11 – 34:35

 Moshe sets up the Mishkan and G-d's cloud of glory returns.
 G-d tells Moshe to hew new tablets for God to rewrite the commandments upon.

-Moshe descends with the second tablets; his face is luminous from contact with the Divine.
+Moshe descends with the second set of tablets; his face is luminous from contact with the Divine.

 "A Shabbat of Complete Rest"